bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ##### Alternative to Random intercept only model

 The use of random effects is really not particularly useful.
-We are really looking to estimate slopes across all individuals (pooling) while allowing the intercepts by individual to vary to accomadate different sample sizes.
+We are really looking to estimate slopes across all individuals (pooling) while allowing the intercepts by individual to vary to accommodate different sample sizes.
 We can accomplish the same thing using a fixed-effect only model and thus not need to fix any random effect variance.
 Specifically, we can do that by setting up a design matrix using contrast sums, also know as effecting coding.

 ``` r